 Ultimately, part design is a key factor in determining which process is best.
 Due to their complex three-dimensional shapes, tiny surgical instruments work well with laser sintering, whereas parts containing straightforward features—mounting brackets, manifold blocks, electronics housings, and many other components can be readily machined in lower volumes.
 Whichever way you go, it’s a brave new world of metal fabrication, one that Protolabs is well-equipped to help you explore.

-How to Design Metal 3D-Printed Parts
+How to Design for Metal Additive Manufacturing

 A self-supporting angle describes the feature’s angle relative to the build plate.
 The lower the angle, the less the likely it is to support itself.
 Each material will perform slightly different, but the general rule of thumb is to avoid designing a self-supporting feature that is less than 45 degrees.
 This tip will serve you well across all available materials.
 As you can see in the picture above, as the angle decreases, the part’s surface finish becomes rougher and eventually the part will fail if the angle is reduced too far.